-The game has five major areas that are seamlessly connected to one another, and each area has a dramatic purpose.
-These areas are the Map, the Market, the Toolbox, the chosen location (in either Exploration or Action Play modes), and the post-game Feedback and Statistics (Fig. 4).
+These areas are the map, the market, the toolbox, the chosen location (in either exploration or action play modes), and the post-game feedback and statistics (Fig. 4).
 In terms of dramatic staging we can think of these game areas as acts in a play or a movie, and each act has a dramatic purpose and a possible outcome.
-Through his or her choices the payer can emerge as hero or as villain.
+Through their choices the payer can emerge as a hero or as a villain.
 An optional tutorial is also available at the start of the game.